DPSablowski/Spectangular/README.md

 # installation

-download the croco.tar.gz and extract
+download the spectangular.tar.gz and extract

 in the extracted folder, you can run the command

-objdump -p CroCo | grep NEEDED
+objdump -p Spectangular | grep NEEDED

 to find the necessary libraries; you may have to install some of them: